Online Workshop – Understanding Autism Spectrum Disorder: Teaching Strategies & Behaviour Support – start now

 - What is Autism Spectrum Disorder

-- Key teaching strategies from preschool to secondary
+- Key teaching strategies from Preschool to Secondary and beyond

 - Classroom strategies

 - Using Tokens for success

 - What are Visuals and How to Use

 - How to Motivate and use Special Interests

 - Tips for Toilet Training – an example of using Timers, Routine & Schedules for Success

 - Understanding Processing and impact on Learning & Engagement